-The Group offers a range of benefits to its employees, which varies by region and includes some or all of the following - parental leave, life insurance, healthcare, and pension provision.
+The Group offers a range of benefits to its employees, which varies by region and includes some or all of the following - parental leave, life insurance, healthcare and pension provision.
 All full-time employees of the Group are accorded parental leave.
 In some countries where the Group operates, we also accord parental leave to part-time employees depending on the situation.

-In 2020, the return to work rate of employees that took parental leave was 100% for male and 78% for female.
+In 2021, the return-to-work rate of employees that took parental leave was 100% for male and 100% for female.
 The retention rate of employees that took parental leave was 100% for both male and female.

 As previously mentioned, all employees receive a regular appraisal.
-The opportunities for social events and team building exercises were curtailed in 2020 due to the pandemic.
+The opportunities for social events and team building exercises were restricted in 2021 due to the pandemic.

-The overall staff turnover rate of the Group in 2020 was 52% compared with 25% in 2019.
-This was mainly due to the reduction in head count at our factory in the PRC as a result of the Group transferring production of some products to the Philippines CEM.
+The overall staff turnover rate of the Group in 2021 was 28% compared with 52% in 2020, which was previously skewed due to closure of our factory in the PRC.